Punktum-dk/whois-service-specification/README.md

 Hostname:             auth02.ns.dk-hostmaster.dk
 ```

-### Example query using UTF-8
+### Example domain name query using UTF-8

-The WHOIS service supports respoding in UTF-8 by request as opposed to the default of ISO-8859-1.
+The WHOIS service supports responding in UTF-8 by request as opposed to the default of [ISO-8859-1].

 #### Request